Galois Groups in Enumerative Geometry and Applications: Computing Galois Groups

 There are algorithms to compute this decomposition implemented in software such as Macaulay2~\cite{M2} or Singular~\cite{Singular}.
-While these rely on Gr\"obner bases, they are unreasonably effective, as they also take advantage of fast Gr\"obner basis calculation in positive characteristic, for example the F5 algorithm~\cite{F5}.
+While these rely on Gr\"obner bases, they can be unreasonably effective, as they also take advantage of fast Gr\"obner basis calculation in positive characteristic, for example the F5 algorithm~\cite{F5}.